Short on time? Our pick for the best motorcycle tent is the Big Agnes Blacktail Hotel Bikepacking Tent.

 Want to shelter your prized Harley Davidson from the elements?

-Many motorcycle tents specifically shelter you and your bike.
+Many motorcycle camping tents specifically shelter you and your bike.
 They feature a large vestibule under which to park your ride (and wet boots) and a separate sleeping compartment.

 Motorcycle tents pack down small and are typically lightweight–perfect for stashing in a pannier.